 57 new Nevada laws in effect Monday

-A total of 57 new laws take effect Monday including the Legislature's attempt to get a handle on the skyrocketing price of insulin and other diabetes treatment drugs.
+A total of 57 new laws took effect Monday January 1 including the Legislature's attempt to get a handle on the skyrocketing price of insulin and other diabetes treatment drugs.

 Senate Bill 539 was strongly opposed by the drug and pharmacy representatives.
 It requires the state Health and Human Services Department compile a list of drugs essential to treat diabetes and the drugs on that list that have seen significant price increases in the past two years.
 That list would be public.